- Files and Folders Backup

 File Sync is a feature which allows you to synchronize files/folders to other locations, such as an external hard drive, NAS, or removable USB flash drive, etc. File Sync copies the individual files/folders similar to a Window's "copy" command and therefore does not create an , image file.
 Instead, files and folders are copied to the specified destination and can therefore be easily accessed.

 1. Click the "Backup" tab on the left sides and then select "File Sync".

-2. You can name it for this File Sync Task to help you distinguish it from other sync tasks.
+2. You can name this backup using the File Sync Task filed to help you distinguish it from other sync tasks.
 Click "Add Folder" to select the folder which you want to synchronize.

 3. Select a destination location to store the folder, then click "Start Sync" to perform the operation.

 How to create a scheduled File Sync task for your folder?

 Method 1: If you have not created any scheduled file sync task, click "Backup", select" File Sync" to bring you to the "File Sync" interface.
 From here, you can select which folders you want to synchronize.
 Here is where you will also find the "Schedule" option.

 Method 2: If you have created a sync task but

 you have not enabled the "Schedule" feature, you can enable it by clicking the more options button to make it a scheduled task.